matthew-scherf/Empirical-Non-Duality/README.md

 AF2 - If phenomenon p arises from phenomenon q, both present the substrate.
 Arising is internal to the substrate's self-presentation.
 AF3 - There are no exogenous entities outside the substrate-phenomenon structure.
 Everything that exists is either substrate or phenomenon.

-This captures dependent origination (pratītyasamutpāda) from Buddhist philosophy while maintaining non-dualism.
 Phenomena arise in patterns, but these patterns unfold within the substrate rather than being imposed from outside.

 ### Non-Appropriation Extension (2 axioms)